Learning & Education

 Accessibility Programs

-Join us for sensory-friendly gallery exploration and a family workshop inspired by the accessible screening of Frozen (2013).
-ASL interpretation will be provided.
+Join us for sensory-friendly gallery exploration and a family workshop inspired by the new Studio Ghibli’s PONYO exhibition.

 Join Academy member Terilyn A. Shropshire in Jaws: The Exhibition to discuss elements of filmmaking.